lizmat/articles/5to6-phasers.md

 components).

-This may cause some unpleasant surprises when porting code from Perl 5 to Perl 6.
+This may cause some unpleasant surprises when porting code from Perl 5 to Perl 6, because pre-compilation may have happened a long time ago, or even on a different machine altogether (in case of having installed from an OS distributed package).

 An easy work-around would be to inhibit pre-compilation of a module in Perl 6:

     # Perl 6
     no precompilation;  # this code should not be pre-compiled

-However, precompilation has a **very** big advantage: it can load modules **much** faster because it doesn't need to parse any source code.
+However, pre-compilation has a **very** big advantage: it can load modules **much** faster because it doesn't need to parse any source code.
 The prime example of this is the core setting of Perl 6: the part of Perl 6 that is actually written in Perl 6.
-This currently exists of a 64KLOC / 2MB+ source file (generated from many shorter source files for maintainability).
+This currently exists of a 64KLOC / 2MB+ source file (generated from many separate source files for maintainability).
 It takes about 1 minute to compile this source file during installation of Perl 6.
 It takes about 125 msecs to load this pre-compiled code at Perl 6 startup.
 Which is almost a **500x** speedup!